niente010/MDEF_website/docs/term1/DocumentingDesign.md

 <div style="clear:both;"></div>

+!!! success ""
     ## **Introduction**

     The ongoing process of documentation, spanning the entire MDEF program, is showcased on this website.
     This space is dedicate to delve into our personal reflections and gain insights into our projects.

 !!! note ""

-## **Reflection**

-!!! question ""
+!!! tip ""
+    ## **Reflections**

     ![](../images/DocumentingDesign.GIF){: .image-upscale-ctr }